acodegirl/library-react-app/README.md

-# My Library app Solution
+# Library App

 ## Overview

-Library is built using the following,
+Library App is built using the following,

 - Frontend : Single page ReactJS
-- Backend : RESTful APIs exposed through Node server
+- Backend : RESTful APIs exposed using Node server
 - Used scss for styling and jest/mocha for unit tests

 ## Prerequisite